ataraskov/blog/content/posts/010_hello_tdd.md

 &nbsp;

 ##### Step 1: Write a test first
-Back to TDD, write a test before impmemention anything.
+Back to TDD, write a test before actual code.
 And here we are facing one of main benifits of the approach.
 How would one test and reuse code.
 In the "Hello World" example, for unit testing we should not print on the standard output, but rather return a value as string.
 Otherwise testing will became a bit too much envolved.

 Content of `hello_test.go`:
 ```go {linenos=table}